-In March 2010, the Company and Ms. Piton amended her employment agreement.
-As amended, the employment agreement provides incremental benefits upon termination, death and a change in control.
-In the event that we terminate the employment of Ms. Piton "without cause" or if she terminates her employment for "good reason," each as defined in the agreement, Ms. Piton is entitled to a severance payment equal to six months of her then base salary which, based on her salary at December 31, 2011, would equal a payment of \$137,500.
-If such termination occurs within one year of a change in control, Ms. Piton is entitled to a severance payment equal to eighteen months of her then base salary plus an amount equal to her full bonus potential for the year in which the termination occurred, which severance payment would equal \$536,250 based on her base salary at December 31, 2011 and target bonus potential for 2011.
+If the Company terminates Dr. Lux's employment "without cause" or if he terminates his employment for "good reason," each as defined in the his employment agreement, Dr. Lux is entitled to a severance payment equal to six months of his then-current base salary.
+If the termination occurs during a change in control period, he is entitled to a severance payment equal to eighteen months of his then-current base salary plus an amount equal to his full bonus potential for the year in which the termination occurs.